Things to See and Do

 Hitting the Trail: Explore the vastness of the landscape, smell the sage and listen to the birds call.
 American Prairie Reserve provides great hiking and biking opportunities on its many roads and two-track trails.

 Wildlife Watching: Rich wildlife watching opportunities abound.
 Watch distinctive prairie dog behavior in the many colonies or “towns” throughout the Reserve.
 Keep an eye out for deer, elk and pronghorn antelope across the landscape and hawks and eagles overhead.
+More than 150 bird species have been observe on APR – download and print our Bird Checklist before your trip.

 Photography: From spectacular sunsets to distinctive wildlife behavior, the prairie offers the amateur or professional photographer a lot to work with.
 With patience, practice and perhaps a little good luck, you may stumble across a herd of elk, snap a picture of a burrowing owl on a prairie dog burrow or capture the characteristic look of a bellowing bison.